smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts/index.md

 ` TODO - code example `
 !@

-### Text-To-Speach
+### Text-To-Speech
-The alert can also be formatted to speak a prompt or play a file when the alert appears on the screen.
-Do this by setting the `ttsChunks` parameter.
+An alert can also speak a prompt or play a sound file when the alert appears on the screen.
+This is done by setting the `ttsChunks` parameter.

+#### Text
 @![iOS]
 ##### Objective-C
 ```objc